A LIFE OF SERVICE

 However, if one follows the wrong leader, one is doomed.
 We all know this.
 For example:

-Š If you follow ‘friends’ who smoke dope, or drink alcohol and carouse, you will not get far, and will probably die young, poor and raped.
+- If you follow ‘friends’ who smoke dope, or drink alcohol and carouse, you will not get far, and will probably die young, poor and perhaps raped or beaten up.

 It is just the most important concept of life on earth.
 Service is about giving back the gift of life that has been given to you.
-As you do this, your life will change for the better in every way.
+As you do this, your life will change for the better.
 You may not see it at first, but it will occur.
-Those who watch religious television networks know what I am talking about.
-When people decide to live for service, all sorts of wonderful things start happening to them, often in odd and unusual way.

-It is as though God, or the universe, or perhaps your higher or Real self committee is sitting around waiting for you to commit to a life of service so your life can be used for some wonderful project.
-When anyone, at any age, makes the decision to give over his or her life to service, the higher powers or angels, or whomever they are in the heavens, take notice!
+It is as though God, or the universe, or perhaps your higher or Real Self waits for you to commit to a life of service so your life can be used for some wonderful project.
+When anyone, at any age, makes the decision to give over his or her life to service, high-level beings take notice!

 This is a very important section.
 It is one thing to want to be of service.
 However, everyone needs to learn, practice and thus develop the qualities needed to be of service.
-Otherwise your desire to be of service will never come to fruition properly.
-You may burn out, become depressed or overwhelmed, or just fail at your tasks Here are the most important ones:
+Otherwise, your desire to be of service will never come to fruition properly.
+You may burn out, become depressed or overwhelmed, or just fail at your tasks.

 STEADINESS.
 The person of service keeps going when the going gets rough.
 This is essential, and perhaps the most important quality.
 You must not be discouraged when things do not work out right.
 That is just a small rock on the road that you must push aside and move on.

-This means, first and foremost, that when things do not go well, do not just give up.
+This means, first and foremost, that when things do not go well, do not give up.
 Giving up is the end of the game, and definitely no fun for a person in service.
-So that option must be ruled out.
+That option must be ruled out.

 Having said this, a person must not be so steady that he or she ends up dead, or a martyr.
 This is not the goal of service.
 You must stay alive, you must eat and have a place to live.
 So if the task or situation is draining the life out of you, steadiness also leads to another quality of the person who lives in service to others.